The Phillips Collection: Programs

 Phillips After 5 combines live jazz, gallery talks, modern art, and a cash bar on the first Thursday of every month from 5 to 8:30 pm.

 Sunday Concerts, founded in 1941, offer classical chamber music in the intimacy of the museum's oak-paneled Music Room.
-The concerts have featured ensembles and soloists ranging from Glenn Gould, Jessye Norman, Jean-Yves Thibaudet, and Emanuel Ax to some of the most talented young musicians performing today.
+The concerts have featured ensembles and soloists ranging from Glenn Gould, Jessye Norman, Jean-Yves Thibaudet, Emanuel Ax, Damjana Bratuž, and Yeol Eum Son to some of the most talented young musicians performing today.
 Sunday Concerts are held from October through May.
 They begin promptly at 4 pm.

 Live music is presented in the House, with local musician performances and sometimes visitor musicians from abroad.
 They are presented in many events, among them the yearly New Year Celebration, the Phillips Collection anniversary among other events.

 Centennial music commission are creative dialogues between music and visual art, where composers respond to works in the collection.
 These audiovisual artworks free to reproduce on the Phillips collection website.

 In December 2009, The Pink Line Project put together a multimedia evening called "Art Is _____."
 Visitors were invited to remix the definition of art, using Duncan Phillips's writings as source material.
 Guests could send text messages to a computer engineer who projected them onto a wall, creating a group art project.

 In 2021, the museum hosted a juried invitational exhibition titled Inside Outside, Upside Down, which was described by The Washington City Paper as forcing "us to remember a time that left us 'confused, battered, and disoriented' through the eyes of 64 D.C.-area artists."

 Artwalks are events hold in the museum the third Thursday of every month between 5 P.M. and 8 P.M.
 A curator or an invited guest walk with visitors through the gallery while talk about the life and work of the author or authors and give insights of history behind the art works exposed.

 Meditation is a free wellness activity led by local yoga teacher Aparna Sadananda.
 This weekly meditation is a 30-minute program presented initially as an in person activity, after COVID-19 pandemic is presented online, it is a free access activity that is held through Zoom software, a free videoconference tool that can be installed in mobile phones, laptops and Smart TVs..
 The activity itself promote wellness and help to cope with the stress promoted by the current culture values and with the challenges brought by COVID-19 itself.

 360-Degree tours are virtual tours of the museum exhibitions and installations it includes full screen images, the describing text of the art work, and audio guides.